wiggick/POIUtility/README.md

 # A fork of Ben's POI
+* TODO Finish support for xls
+* Now Supports xlsx
+* Revamped CSSRule.cfc to cfscript, added region support for rowSpan
+* Added support for Apache POI 4.0.1
+* Added  Mark Mandel's JavaLoader.cfc
 * Added Document attribute EvaluateFormulas and final evaluate if true
 * Added Row check if row exists where it gets the row else create
 # Kinky Solutions POI ColdFusion Custom Tag

 by [Ben Nadel][1]